 Pro Bono Project Work

-Opening in 2022, Hillcrest Village will provide a place for households to transition from emergency housing to transitional housing, and on to affordable housing without having to move.
+Completed in 2023, Hillcrest Village provides a place for households to transition from emergency housing to transitional housing, and on to affordable housing without having to move.
 The Hillcrest Village design includes six buildings containing 17 total rental units of varying sizes providing the type of housing in such great demand, all in one place.

 The creation of Hillcrest Village was a community-led process.
 CAC worked with partners from the design and construction industry, environmental industry, materials providers, the media, and the non-profit world to design highly efficient and sustainable residences resulting in a Zero Energy Ready project.